ege2097yilmaz/Carla-simulator-projects/README.md

   - **PID Controller**: A classical control algorithm for managing vehicle dynamics.
   - **MPC Controller**: A Model Predictive Controller for optimizing vehicle performance over a prediction horizon.
   - **Cruise control**: A controller to follow lead car in simulation.
+  - **SLAM**: A slam project that localizes the vehicle using visul odometry (pointcloud matchin with ICP) and creates a map with pointcloud datas.

 ## Installation